accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It uses a Qdrant vector database to retrieve relevant information for context and allows the user to review and request revisions up to three times before a final email is sent.
 *   **Q: What tools does it integrate with?**
     A: It integrates with Gmail for email handling, Qdrant for the vector database, and can use tools like Wikipedia and Google Sheets to fetch additional information.
+*   **Q: What AI models and technologies were used in the Email on Autopilot project?**
+    A: This workflow uses Large Language Models for summarization and classification, integrated via n8n.
+The core technologies are the Google Cloud APIs and a Qdrant vector database for providing context.

 © 2024 Accaderi.
 All rights reserved.